RuurdBijlsma/vlc-video/README.md

   * `dark` enables dark theme (only for the context menu icons)

 ## Biggest differences with `<video>`
+* For now only works on Windows x64 as far as I know
 * This is a Vue component
 * libvlc doesn't expose what sections are buffered as far as I know, so the `.buffered` member returns that everything is buffered.
 * `.canPlayType(mediaType)` always returns `'probably'`